Then you know the look your golden has when she’s been out in the rain too long. The pitiful, soggy “why did you do this to me” look.

 #4: The Trixie Wooden Dog House That Belongs on Your Back Deck

-A natural pine and grey wooden kennel sitting right on the deck — with a colorful handmade rug tucked inside — looks straight out of a Pinterest board and your dog will actually use it.
+A cute natural pine and grey wooden kennel on your deck with a colorful handmade rug inside is the kind of thing that looks like it’s straight out of a Pinterest board and your dog will actually use it.

-The Trixie Elevated Dog House is the centerpiece here.
-It’s made from untreated fir wood with a grey-painted frame and sits on raised legs to keep moisture out.
+Trixie Elevated Dog House: There’s no other choice.
+It’s made from untreated fir wood and has a grey-painted frame and legs so that moisture won’t get into the wood.

-The rug inside is a DIY fleece snuffle mat — strips of yellow, pink, and purple fleece tied through a rubber mat base.
-I made one for my cousin’s dog last Christmas and it took maybe 40 minutes.
+I’ve made one of these for a dog before so I thought I’d give it a try for this dog too.
+The rug is made up of pieces of yellow, pink and purple fleece tied through a rubber mat base.
+I made one for my cousin’s dog for Christmas last year and it probably took me about 40 minutes.

-A few things worth knowing: face the opening away from prevailing wind, and throw a thin waterproof liner under the fleece mat to protect the wood floor inside.
+A few things worth knowing: 4.
+Put the opening in a protected spot and put a thin waterproof liner under the fleece mat to save the wood floor.

 📸 Photo credit: Instagram @malamutepacklife